sandurpraneethapradeep/.NetFullStackFoundation_Course/README.md

 - Immutable string is creating new memory always.
 Not Modifiable.
 - Mutable string, we are using the same memory.
 Modifiable

+Object oriented programming in C#
+- C# is an object oriented programming lanaguage.
+- Has 6 features like C++
+-